SrinivasaChivukula/SrinivasaChivukula/README.md

 💞️ I’m looking to collaborate on innovative tech projects and open-source contributions.

-📫 How to reach me: [your contact info]
+📫 How to reach me: srinivasachivukula@outlook.com

 😄 Pronouns: He/Him